baibhavanand/random-projects/README.md

 # Random Projects
-Here you'll find some of my random projects which doesn't deserve their own repository.
+I built these because I was bored.
+Here stays some of my random projects that doesn't deserve their own repository.